-Hearing loss is defined as a decline in hearing ability that is caused by a variety of factors such as noise exposure, ototoxic medications, medical conditions such as diabetes, high blood pressure as well as aging of the hearing mechanism.
+Hearing loss is defined as a decline in hearing ability that is caused by a variety of factors such as noise exposure, ototoxic medications, medical conditions such as diabetes, high blood pressure as well as ageing of the hearing mechanism.

-Aging of the hearing mechanism can start as early as 35 years of age – often minimal and gradual – to such an extent that you do not necessarily notice it until much later.
+Ageing of the hearing mechanism can start as early as 35 years of age – often minimal and gradual – to such an extent that you do not necessarily notice it until much later.

 Why it is that other people seem to complain about my hearing abilities without me even noticing a problem?